 An appendix contains material too detailed for inclusion in the body of the work.
 When diverse materials are included, create an appendix for each group of data (questionnaires, correspondence, figures, etc.).
 Appendices will vary in format, and a certain degree of freedom is allowable.
-Spacing (single or double) is determined by the content; the appendices must observe the margin requirements, but NOT the font, type size, or other requirements.
+The appendices must observe the margin requirements, but NOT the font, type size, or other requirements.
 This is where pictures, tables or other items can be placed; however, large items must be reduced to fit within the required margins.
-The decision to include the information is determined by readability and overall importance and relevance to the work.

 Each appendix should be assigned a consecutive uppercase letter and title, (APPENDIX A: TABLES, APPENDIX B: FIGURES, APPENDIX C: SURVEYS, etc.) and listed as such in the table of contents.
-The appendix itself is preceded by a half-title page bearing its label and title in Arial 12 point type, in all capital letters.
-This label is placed 4" (about 8 double spaces) from the top of the page, with the title on the next double spaced line, and centered between the margins.
-Appendix titles that exceed the five inch limit should be broken into the appropriate number of lines, double-spaced and formatted in the inverted pyramid style.
+The appendix itself is preceded by a half-title page bearing its label and title in Arial 12-point type, in all capital letters.
+This label is placed 4" (about 8 double spaces) from the top of the page, with the title on the next double-spaced line, and centered between the margins.
+Appendix titles that are longer than one line should be double-spaced.

 Appendices are paginated consecutively following the rest of the thesis/project/dissertation.
-All page numbers are placed 3⁄4" from the bottom of the page in Arial, 12 point type.
+All page numbers are placed 3⁄4" from the bottom of the page in Arial, 12-point type.